OSIPI/DCE-DSC-MRI_CodeCollection/README.md

 ## View Testing Reports

-**TRAVIS CI** has been utilized for automated testing of the community contributed source code.
-The status of testing is shown at the beginning of this document by the **TRAVIS** status image denoted by **build passing**.
-Clicking on it will take you to [TRAVIS CI](https://travis-ci.com/OSIPI/TF2.3-CodeLibrary) where a detailed report with past build information will be available.
+**Github Actions** has been utilized for automated testing of the community contributed source code.
+The status of testing is shown at the beginning of this document by the **Github** status image denoted by **ci passing**.
+Clicking on it will take you to [Github Actions](https://github.com/OSIPI/DCE-DSC-MRI_CodeCollection/actions) where a detailed report with past build information will be available.